AntibodyEngineers/2025-Antibodies-and-AI/README.md

 3. Work with pdb files to prepare data for RFAntibody
 4. Evaluate designs by analyzing generated protein sequences and structures
 5. Develop an understanding of RFAntibody parameters specifically, data science used in evaluation, and AI issues in general

+See the [to do list](RFAntibody-ToDo.md) for specific itemes needed to complete the project.

 ## Team Members
 | Name | Role |